woossi0/suite/docs/usermanual/source/installation/ubuntu/misc.rst

-.. _installation.linux.ubuntu.misc:
+.. _installation.ubuntu.misc:

 Working with OpenGeo Suite for Ubuntu
 =====================================

 This document contains information about various tasks specific to OpenGeo Suite for Ubuntu.

 Starting and stopping OpenGeo services
 --------------------------------------